ibexa/documentation-developer/docs/getting_started/install_manually.md

 ### Install Composer globally

-Download and run [Composer-Setup.exe](https://getcomposer.org/download/) - it will install the latest composer version whenever it is executed.
+Download and run [Composer-Setup.exe](https://getcomposer.org/download/) - it will install the latest Composer version whenever it is executed.

 #### Install dependencies with Composer